Well, Christmas is almost upon us — so here is a little posting that includes a piece of music strongly associated with this time of year.

 Oh, all right then: since it’s Christmas, I’ll offer a few little observations, just for you — but only eight, mind, as I have to get some sprouts on…

 First of all, notice how few of those placards were needed to provide all the different words for a piece of music that took almost three-and-a-half minutes of singing.
-If you write out all the actual lines of the text — each one extracted from a different verse of the Christian Bible — you find literally the following, which you could read out in less than 15 seconds (if you had nothing better to do):
+If you write out all the actual lines of the text — each one extracted from a different verse of the Christian Bible — you find literally the following, which you could read out in less than 15 seconds (if you had nothing more intelligent to do):

 Hallelujah! for the Lord God Omnipotent reigneth.